-Interrupt Registers: The individual interrupt enable bits are in the IE register.
+Interrupt Registers The global interrupt enable bit and the individual interrupt enable bits are in the IE register.
+In addition, the individual interrupt enable bit for the SPI is in the SPCR register.
 Two priorities can be set for each of the six interrupt sources in the IP register.